Anderson defeats GOP candidate who dropped out after arrest

 The initial results were close enough to trigger an automatic recount.
 Final results showed Anderson was the winner Tuesday, according to the secretary of the state’s office.

 On the weekend before the election Anderson called on Gilmer to drop out, saying he had evidence that the 29-year-old political newcomer was involved in domestic abuse.
 Anderson said a victim had reached out to him in April with video evidence and other information about Gilmer’s background.
-Anderson said he brought it to the attention of party officials but said the allegations were ignored.
+Anderson said he brought it to the attention of party officials before the May convention, but said the allegations were ignored.

+The situation has prompted criticism of the party’s handling of the matter, including from prominent Republicans.
+State Republican Party Chairman J.R.
+Romano said it was a complicated situation because the victim originally did not want to come forward and that he repeatedly urged Anderson to provide the video to police, which he eventually did.

 “We you see domestic abuse, you can’t ignore it, you can’t remain silent,” Anderson said in a written statement.